Veliidae: Life cycle

+Behaviour

 Veliidae can walk on water because they take advantage of the high surface tension of water and have hydrophobic legs that distribute their weight across more water.

 Although Gerridae typically have longer legs, Veliidae also have legs that spread out the weight over a relatively large area.
 Thousands of hydrofugal hairs also coat the entire body, mitigating potential problems incurred by water contact: air bubbles, trapped among the tiny hairs if the insect is submerged, lift the insect towards the surface again.

+Taxonomy

+The following genera are recognised in the family Veliidae: